CodePathpod15/Stonx/README.md

 ## Overview
 ### Description
 #
 Stonx is a an application that allows users to simulate what it's like to finally win in the stock market.
-Our app allows every single one of users to invest without losing any money.
+Our app allows every single one of our users to simuulate buying and selling a stock without losing any money.

 ### App Evaluation
 [Evaluation of your app across the following attributes]